-Marking Consideration Maximum Marks Marks Awarded Remarks The level of understanding comprehensive landscape urbanism schemes such landscape master plans and land-use plans in design project.
-30 Correspondence between ideas and constraints at all stages of the design development.
-20 Environmental Consciousness e.g. environmental protection, project maintenance and sustainability, climatic design, the use of natural forces such as ventilation and lighting to reduce energy consumption etc 20 Integration of systems on large scale such as waste management, storm water management, clean water, sewage systems etc in the design.
-20 Landscape graphics, presentation and communication skills 10 Total 100
+Marking Consideration Maximum Marks Remarks

+Marks Awarded

+The level of understanding comprehensive 30

+master plans and land-use plans in design

+project.

+Correspondence between ideas and 20

+constraints at all stages of the design

+development.

+Environmental Consciousness e.g., 20

+maintenance and sustainability, climatic

+design, the use of natural forces such as

+ventilation and lighting to reduce energy

+consumption etc

+Integration of systems on large scale such as 20

+waste management, storm water

+etc in the design

+Landscape graphics presentation and 10

+communication skills 10

+Total 100